 - 1. To assist the Vice-President of Commuter Relations in the performing of their duties. - 2.
-To ensure that Council events and activities are held in such a manner as to promote the involvement of Tatham Hall resident students. - 3.
-To organize an event, which is designed to bring resident students to McLaughlin College, and promote their involvement in College events and facilities. - 4.
+To ensure that Council events and activities are held in such a manner as to promote the involvement of resident students.

+- 3. To organize an event, which is designed to bring resident students to McLaughlin College, and promote their involvement in college events and facilities. - 4.
 To ensure that all Council events and activities are properly advertised to the resident students of McLaughlin, and as such ensure that they are properly informed of all such events and activities. - 5.
 To encourage joint residence and commuter events. - 6.
-To attend at least one Residence Council meeting a month to ensure that they are properly informed of all McLaughlin College Council events and activities. - 7.
-To execute class talks to any McLaughlin College affiliated courses with information about upcoming events and services. - 8.
+Communicate with residence buildings about upcoming events by any means accessible. - 7.
 To share the responsibility of the training of council members and lounge volunteers with the Vice-President Operations and Vice-President of Commuter Relations as it applies to the duties of overseeing the McLaughlin Lounge.
-This includes protocol in emergency situations, as well as their duties as they relate to maintaining a positive space. - 9.
-To meet with the Tatham Hall Residence Dons and RLC, and maintain contact with them to aid in getting promotional material into Tatham Hall Residence. - 10.
-With consensus of the Tatham Hall Resident Council, the resident representative of MCC is to be an active member of the Tatham Hall Resident Council. - 11.
+This includes protocol in emergency situations, as well as their duties as they relate to maintaining a positive space. - 8.
+To meet with the Residence Life Committee and maintain contact with them to aid in getting promotional material into residence buildings. - 9.
 To maintain a set number of office hours, as prescribed by Council, which shall not be less than two hours per week.